evanemran/evanemran/README.md

 ## I'm a Programmer and App Developer!
-- 🎓 Computer Science Engineer.
+- 🎓 Masters in Computer Science & Engineering.
-- 🔭 I make programming tutorials on [Coding With Evan][website]!
+- 🔭 Software Engineer and also make programming tutorials on [Coding With Evan][website]!
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am also a GAMER!